-Q. Is there something printed on my boarding pass that indicates that I am pre-approved for TSA Pre✓™?
+Q. Is there something printed on my boarding pass indicating that I am pre-approved for TSA Pre✓™?

-A. Some participating airlines print a TSA Pre✓™ indicator on the boarding pass, while others do not.
+A. Participating airlines print a TSA Pre✓™ indicator on the boarding pass.
 However, if you entered your DoD ID number when booking travel, proceed to the dedicated TSA Pre✓™ lane to check eligibility.